 Section 1 Purpose

-Provide healthy activities for gay men, lesbians and others, to include but not be limited to, scheduled walks, runs and other activities for the benefit and enjoyment of the members.
+Provide healthy activities for the LGBTQ+ community and allies, to include but not be limited to, scheduled walks, runs and other activities for the benefit and enjoyment of the members.
 The specific purpose of this Corporation is to support local and/or national charitable activities through financial contributions and/or volunteer efforts.

 Promote a positive image of the Club and its membership to the public.